Facing IS, last embattled Sikhs, Hindus leave Afghanistan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KABUL, Afghanistan: Afghanistan’s dwindling community of Sikhs and Hindus is shrinking to its lowest levels.
-With growing threats from the local Islamic State affiliate, many are choosing to leave the country of their birth to escape the insecurity and a once-thriving community of as many as 250,000 members now counts fewer than 700.
+KABUL: Afghanistan’s dwindling community of Sikhs and Hindus is shrinking to its lowest levels.
+With growing threats from the local Islamic State (IS) affiliate, many are choosing to leave the country of their birth to escape the insecurity and a once-thriving community of as many as 250,000 members now counts fewer than 700, foreign media reported.

-The community’s numbers have been declining for years because of deep-rooted discrimination.
+The community’s numbers have been declining for years because of deep-rooted discrimination in the majority Muslim country.
 But, without what they say is adequate protection from the government, the attacks by the Islamic State group may complete the exodus.

 “We are no longer able to stay here,” said a member of the tiny community, who asked to be identified only by his last name, Hamdard, out of fear he may be targeted for speaking out.
 Hamdard said seven relatives of his, including his sister, nephews, and son-in-law were killed by Islamic State gunmen in an attack on the community’s temple in March, which killed 25 Sikhs.